LakshmiSBelgavi/LakshmiSBelgavi/README.md

 ## 🚀 Peek Into My Repos
 Curious about what I'm building?
-👉 Check out my repositories — it's all happening there!
+👉 Check out my repositories — it's all happening there !

 ---